leandromoreira/digital_video_introduction/README.md

 ## 5th step - entropy coding

-After we quantized the data we still can compress it in a lossless way.
+After we quantized the data (image blocks/slices/frames) we still can compress it in a lossless way.
 There are many ways (algorithms) to compress data.
 We're going to briefly experience some of them, for a deeper understanding you can read the amazing book [Understanding Compression: Data Compression for Modern Developers](https://www.amazon.com/Understanding-Compression-Data-Modern-Developers/dp/1491961538/).

 ### Delta coding:

 I love the simplicity of this method (it's amazing), let's say we need to compress the following numbers `[0,1,2,3,4,5,6,7]` and if we just decrease the current number to its previous and we'll get the `[0,1,1,1,1,1,1,1]` array which is highly compressible.

+Both encoder and decoder **must know** the rule of delta formation.

 ### VLC coding: